daniyarm2003/opengl-minecraft-chunk/README.md

 - This application draws a recreation of a Minecraft chunk, generated with the use of sinusoidal functions
 - This application renders textured voxels, and a skybox with the assistance of OpenGL and GLSL shaders
+- WASD and mouse controls enable the user to move and rotate the camera